dbosoft/SAPHub/README.md

 **Scaling**
 To scale the API Module horizontally you have to enable the cosmos db storage.
 Reason: when a SAP Connector sends a status event update only one API Endpoint will process the changes and update it's state store.
 Therefore all API Module instances have to use the same state store.
+Also you have to place it behind a load balancer and configure endpoint addresses to the load balancer.

 &nbsp;